rust-lang/nomicon/src/atomics/multithread.md

 ```

 That double arrow in between the two boxes (`⇒`) represents that the second
-statement is _sequenced after_ the first (and similarly the first statement is
+statement is _sequenced-after_ the first (and similarly the first statement is
-_sequenced before_ the second).
+_sequenced-before_ the second).
 This is the strongest kind of ordering guarantee
 between any two operations, and only comes about when those two operations
 happen one after the other and on the same thread.